Faisal Manap: Allowing uniformed Muslim women to wear tudungs at work

 During his parliamentary career, Faisal persistently proposed to allow Muslim nurses and women in uniformed services to don the tudung, an Islamic headscarf, while working.
-In 2017, he was rebuked by Masagos Zulkifli, Minister-in-charge of Muslim Affairs, for "subtly and frequently needling" the Malay-Muslim community with the proposal.
+In 2017, he was rebuked by Masagos Zulkifli, Minister-in-charge of Muslim Affairs, for "subtly and frequently needling" the Malay–Muslim community with the proposal.
 Masagos said that such topics should be discussed behind closed doors instead of in Parliament, as their publicity was capable of disrupting racial and religious harmony in Singapore.
-In 2021, Prime Minister Lee Hsien Loong announced that Muslim nurses in Singaporean public healthcare would be allowed to wear the tudung with their uniforms if they wished to.
+In 2021, Prime Minister Lee Hsien Loong announced that Muslim nurses in Singaporean public healthcare would be allowed to wear the tudung with their uniforms.

 Repeal of Section 377A

-In November 2022, Parliament came to a vote on repealing Section 377A of the Penal Code, a law that criminalised sex between consenting adult males.
-Faisal was absent due to a COVID-19 infection, but conveyed through Singh, on the first day of the parliamentary debate, that he opposed the motion to repeal as "a matter of religion and conscience".
+In November 2022, Parliament voted on a repeal of Section 377A of the Penal Code, a law that criminalised sex between consenting adult males.
+Faisal was absent due to a COVID-19 infection, but conveyed through Singh, on the first day of the parliamentary debate, that he opposed the motion as "a matter of religion and conscience".

 Wear White campaign

-In June 2014, Faisal was seen alongside campaign organisers and supporters for the Wear White campaign, an anti-LGBT Muslim movement in Singapore specifically opposing homosexuality and Pink Dot SG.
-He stated that he backed the movement in his personal capacity "as a Muslim individual", saying that it "[had] nothing to do with the party stand".
+In June 2014, Faisal was seen alongside campaign organisers and supporters for the Wear White campaign, a Muslim anti-LGBTQ movement in Singapore that specifically opposed homosexuality and Pink Dot SG.
+He stated that he backed the movement in his personal capacity "as a Muslim individual", saying, "it has nothing to do with the party stand."

 Personal life

 Faisal is married and has two sons and a daughter.
 He enjoys fishing, bowling, and meals with his family.

 On 24 July 2023, Faisal was admitted to the intensive care unit of a hospital due to a cardiac condition.
 The WP stated on Facebook that he was conscious, stable and being monitored in intensive care, and that the remaining MPs for Aljunied GRC would take over his constituency duties temporarily.

+On 16 September 2026, 2 years after the 2025 general election, Faisal was registered as an ERA Real Estate Agent.